alpyen/fpga-mediaplayer/README.md

 ## Documentation

-A technical reference as well as project notes and decision making can be found in the documentation.
+A technical overview as well as project notes and decision making can be found in the documentation.
 Find the documentation overview [here](docs/README.md).